qitab/bazelisp/README.md

 [bazel](http://bazel.io).

-Bazel provides safe and fast, hermetic and deterministic, incremental build for software written in a mix of language notably including C++, Java, Go, Python, Javascript --- and now Common Lisp.
+Bazel provides safe and fast, hermetic and deterministic, incremental build for software written in a mix of languages notably including C++, Java, Go, Python, Javascript --- and now Common Lisp.

-Our Lisp support will use SBCL to build standalone Common Lisp executables that statically link all C/C++ libraries except the most basic ones: libc, libm, etc. This makes it easier to deploy or debug production binaries without having to worry about subtle installation issues or discrepancies between installations.
+Our Lisp support will use SBCL to build standalone Common Lisp executables that statically link all C/C++ libraries except the most basic ones: `libc`, `libm`, etc. This makes it easier to deploy or debug production binaries without having to worry about subtle installation issues or discrepancies between installations.